raiden-network/raiden/docs/index.rst

 **************************************************

 This is the documentation for the |version| version of the `Raiden Network <http://raiden.network/>`_.
-You can find the source code in `our Github Repository <https://github.com/raiden-network/raiden>`_.
+You can find the source code in `Raiden Github Repository <https://github.com/raiden-network/raiden>`_.

 What is the Raiden Network?
 ---------------------------